cocos/cocos-docs/en/advanced-topics/hot-update.md

 ## Implement hot update in the Cocos Creator project

 In this tutorial, we will provide a hot update workflow for Cocos Creator project.
-We have also opened `Downloader` JavaScript interface in cocos2d-x engine, so users are free to develop their own hot update solution.
+We have also offered `Downloader` JavaScript interface, so users are free to develop their own hot update solution.

 Before starting to explain in detail, developers can take a look at the directory structure of published native version of any game in Cocos Creator.
-Creator published directory structure and cocos2d-x JS project directory is exactly the same.
-For Cocos Creator, engine scripts will be packaged into the `src` directory, and other assets will be exported to the `assets` directory.
+The engine scripts will be packaged into the `src` directory, and other assets will be exported to the `assets` directory.

 Based on this project structure, the hot update process in this tutorial is simple: